flgoyens/flgoyens.github.io/_pages/about.md

   - /about.html
 ---

-# About me
+Welcome to my website!

-Welcome to my website, I am a researcher working in numerical optimization and applied mathematics.
+I am a researcher working in numerical optimization and applied mathematics.
 As of August 2024, I am working as a postdoctoral researcher at UCLouvain in the group of
 Pierre-Antoine Absil.